NachoColl/blockchain-web-services/docs/index.md

 <strong>Token Allocation</strong>

-We intend token to support platform sustained growth, the reason most tokens are allocated to the product development (that will include Marketing and Business Consultancy Services), and Network Rewards (community rewards).
+We intend tokens to support the platform's sustained growth, the reason most tokens are allocated to product development (that will include Marketing and Business Consultancy Services) and Network Rewards (community rewards).

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img src="img/Token_Allocation.png" /><br/>